-60yrs at the helm and our Queen makes an exceptional role model for confidence.
+Queen Elizabeth II held the helm from 1952 and makes an exceptional role model for confidence.
 From the off-set, our monarch had a difficult task ahead of her and at such an early age whilst having lost her father too.
 Yet, has always come across competent and confident.

 Confidence is something we all lack at some point in our life so here are 10 steps to help you become the ‘Ruler’ of your own destiny.

 - Set goals – As a Business Coach, this is one of the most fundamental things we work on.
 By setting specific goals, actions and a timeline, you commit yourself to achieving something and this encourages confidence through commitment.

 - Improve conversational skills – This isn’t just being able to talk for England (our Sovereignty does that for us!) but the ability to make eye contact, a good listener and offer opinion without shirking away or becoming too vociferous.
 This gives off positive vibes that the people around you will ‘feel’ and then perceive you as being a confident person.

 - Try new things – Not only can you develop new skills but it allows you to try things not experienced before and this, in turn, enables you to accept new skills and confidence by helping you grow as a person.

 - Small steps – As a child takes their first teetering steps, building confidence is no different.
 Start small, ie at the next scheduled meeting/conference, promise to yourself that you will vocalise your opinion.
 Decide to hold your head up high throughout the day and smile to everyone you meet… small gradual steps and eventually you’ll be giving the main opening speech at National conferences … hmm, ok … but it IS possible!